garf/laravel-notifications/README.md

 Notifications::all()->first();
 ```

-#### FormRequest usage
+#### Form Request usage

-You can also override form request method `formatErrors()`, to display errors from validator in your Form Requests.
+If you want to display errors via Laravel Form Request, you have to override method `formatErrors()` in your Form Request Class.

 ``` PHP